 Meteorological radar systems are equipped with digital filters in the processing chain.
 The bandwidths of these matched filters are smaller than the receiver bandwidth.

 NOTE 1: The matched filter bandwidth usually corresponds to the transmitted pulse length and is usually the inverse of the pulse length.
-For example, a 0,8 µs pulse length will result in a 1,25 MHz matched filter bandwidth.
+For example, a 0,8 µs pulse length results in a 1,25 MHz matched filter bandwidth.

-To measure the matched filter bandwidth the complete receiver chain including A/D converter, digital signal processing and display software shall be included in the measurement.
+To measure the matched filter bandwidth, the complete receiver chain including A/D converter, digital signal processing and display software shall be included in the measurement.
 For the measurement of the receiver selectivity the widest matched filter bandwidth shall be used.
 By using the widest matched filter the worst case scenario is represented.
 The measurement test setup and the results of the matched filter and the Out-of-Band rejection shall be documented in the test report.
 Furthermore, the test procedure shall also be documented in the test report.

 With modern solid-state radars the emitted signals may be very complicated and include both phase-modulation, frequency-hopping and -sweeping and pulse width modulation.
 This makes a single definition of the disturbing signal difficult.